evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor/_index.md

 ## Performance

-The Volvo C40 Recharge Single Motor has a maximum power of 175KW (238hp).
-The total torque is 420nm.
+The Volvo C40 Recharge Single Motor has a maximum power of 175 KW (238 hp/235 bhp).
+The total torque is 420 nm (310 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,3 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging